Contents

 Manual lookups instead of inline order context

-Davide still copied order numbers between tabs.
+Davide still copied order numbers between browser tabs.
 Every reply took longer than it should, and mistakes crept in on busy days.

 No ownership on delayed tickets

-Solved: Sophie’s department added aging rules that escalate stalled tickets to a named owner at set time thresholds.In 2026, 75% of enterprises are expected to use AI powered cloud communications APIs to enhance customer and employee experiences.
+Solved: Sophie’s department added aging rules that escalate stalled tickets to a named owner at set time thresholds.
+No more tickets disappearing into a void.

-Here’s your plan, starting now
+Your plan, starting now

-- One shared inbox and API-first sync reduce duplicate work and keep SLAs steady.
+• One shared inbox and API-first sync reduce duplicate work and keep SLAs steady.

-- AI drafts and smart routing cut handle time without losing your brand voice.
+• AI drafts and smart routing cut handle time without losing your brand voice.

-- Clear, consistent returns outcomes make refunds fast and fair.
+• Clear, consistent returns outcomes make refunds fast and fair.

-- Focus your dashboard on response time, WISMO trends, refunds, and CSAT.
+• Focus your dashboard on response time, WISMO trends, refunds, and CSAT.

 Do these next:

-- Connect your WooCommerce store to eDesk, map stores to queues, and enable webhooks.
+1. Connect your WooCommerce store to eDesk, map stores to queues, and enable webhooks.

-- Create three templates: WISMO with tracking, return approved, and partial refund with reason.
+2. Create three templates: WISMO with tracking, return approved, and partial refund with reason.

-- Turn on AI drafts for WISMO and returns so agents start from a complete answer.
+3. Turn on AI drafts for WISMO and returns so agents start from a complete answer.

-- Review first response time and refund reasons next Friday and tune routing or templates.
+4. Review first response time and refund reasons next Friday and tune routing or templates.

 How does eDesk match WooCommerce orders to tickets?

 The integration syncs orders and matches tickets by order ID, buyer email, or marketplace reference.
-When a message lands, the agent sees items, delivery status, and prior history inside the thread, so the reply is fast and specific.
+When a message lands, the agent sees items, delivery status, and prior history inside the thread so the reply is fast and specific.

-Can I support more than one WooCommerce store from one inbox?
+Does eDesk support more than one WooCommerce store from one inbox?

-Will AI replies sound on brand?
+Will AI replies sound on-brand?

-What’s the setup time for a typical WooCommerce store?
+What is the setup time for a typical WooCommerce store?

 Does this work alongside chat and marketplaces?

-Absolutely!
 Bring email, chat, and marketplace messages into one place so you maintain a single customer view.
 The same routing rules and templates apply across channels.